Jessikka Aro: Investigations of pro-Kremlin social media trolls

-Rescinded US award
+Finnish Grand Prize for Journalism and U.S. awards

+Jessikka Aro received the Bonnier's Finnish Grand Prize for Journalism in 2016 for her series of articles investigating pro-Russian Internet trolls in Finland.
+Her work exposed the operations of Russian influence campaigns, which resulted in her becoming a target of a harassment campaign by the trolls.

 Aro told Foreign Policy that the US State Department had informed her in January 2019 that she would be one of the winners of the 2019 International Women of Courage Awards.
 The notification, described as a "regrettable error" by a State Department representative, was rescinded shortly before the award ceremony.
 According to Aro and U.S. officials familiar with the internal deliberations, the award was rescinded after U.S. officials reviewed Aro's social media posts and found she had criticized President Donald Trump.
 A US State Department spokesperson did not respond to questions on the identity of the decision maker or the reasons for the decision.
 The relevant award was presented to Sri Lanka's Marini De Livera instead.
 An editorial in The Washington Post commented: "Ms. Aro deserved the award.
 She should hold her head high for courage, unlike those who denied her the honor."
+Reporters Without Borders pointed out the decision was inconsistent with the values proclaimed by the award, which is given to women who “have demonstrated exceptional courage and leadership in advocating for peace, justice, human rights, gender equality, and women’s empowerment, often at great personal risk and sacrifice.”
 The United States Senate Committee on Foreign Relations requested an investigation by the Office of the Inspector General of the Department of State, and in September 2020, the Inspector General concluded that the State Department provided a false explanation for rescinding the award.

+In June 2024, the U.S. Embassy in Finland presented Aro with the Ambassador Hickey Woman of Courage Award, a recognition created specifically for her.
+The award was given in acknowledgment of her long-standing work investigating and exposing Russian disinformation campaigns, and the personal risks and sustained online harassment she has faced as a result.
+Aro described the new award as deeply meaningful and supportive.

 Pro-Russian assailants convicted

 In October 2018, the Helsinki District Court found Ilja Janitskin, Johan Bäckman and a woman guilty of sustained defamation against Aro.
 The final judgement said the two men had committed "an exceptionally aggravated set of crimes".
 Janitskin, the founder of the MV-Lehti website was sentenced to 22 months in jail on 16 criminal counts while Bäckman received a year's suspended jail sentence for aggravated defamation and stalking.
 They were required to pay damages to Aro and other plaintiffs in the case.
 The New York Times called this "the first time that a European country had taken action against pro-Russian disinformation spread through social media, websites and news outlets controlled by or linked to Russia".
-Bäckman described his conviction as "another dirty trick by NATO."
+Bäckman described his conviction as "another dirty trick by NATO".